nholthaus/units/README.md

 - **Syntax.** Quantities are written as `meters`, `60_mi / 1_hr`, `sqrt(area)`; operations are performed
   on the quantity types.
+- **Batteries included.** Over 250 units across 47 dimensions ship ready to use — SI, imperial and US-customary, ancient, and esoteric alike (`3.0_cwt`, `10.0_fur`, `1.0_rem`), each a named type with a literal and an exact, canonically-sourced conversion ratio.
+There is no unit "system" to select or
+  instantiate: every unit is first class and used directly, and units from different systems combine in one expression (`1.0_m + 3.0_ft + 1.0_fur`).
+Nothing to configure, no unit to define before use.
 - **Run-time cost.** Conversions are `constexpr` ratios; a conversion between equivalent representations compiles to no machine code.
 A quantity is a trivially-copyable value the size of its underlying type.
 - **Dimensional checking.** Adding a length to a time, or assigning an area to a length, is a compile